oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

       * Backup scheduling (UTC): If you enable automatic backups, you can choose a two-hour scheduling window to control when backup operations begin.
 If you do not specify a window, the six-hour default window of 00:00 to 06:00 (in the time zone of the DB system's region) is used for your database.

-11. Click Save changes.
+11. Click Save changes. **(FYI, This final step which Enables Automatic Backups is disabled for this Lab.)**

-Congratulations on accomplishing the mission of Enabling Automatic Backup for a Database on an existing VM DB System!!!